 Slip and Fall Accidents

-Landlords, employers, elevator companies, local governments, and mass transit authorities can all be responsible for injuries on property if they do not take proper precautions to protect visitors.
+Landlords, employers, shopping malls, property managers, homeowners, elevator companies, local governments, and mass transit authorities can all be responsible for injuries on property if they do not take proper precautions to protect visitors to the property.
 In many cases a local, city, state or federal government may be at fault if the injury occurs on public property it controls.

 Not only does the property owner or landlord have a duty to correct hazards or warn people about them, they must also regularly inspect the property to stay on top of any unsafe conditions.
 The owner or occupier has a duty to repair, replace, correct, or give proper warning of any condition that could harm others.
 For example, store owners are responsible for regularly inspecting store aisles because of the danger of merchandise falling to the floor and creating a hazard for customers.
 The same store owner has a duty to inspect the aisles and walkways to ensure that no dangerous conditions exist that could lead to a fall.
 Failure to make these reasonable inspections may make the owner liable for any injuries caused by unaddressed hazards.